Solvable stationary non equilibrium states: Introduction

 \section{Introduction}

 Stationary non equilibrium states (SNS) have a rich and complex structure.
 A natural way to generate a SNS using stochastic interacting particle systems is to put the system, that is evolving on a lattice, in contact with external sources.
-This is a toy model for a thermodynamic system in contact with external reservoirs.
-The Markov process obtained is typically non-reversible when the reservoirs are different and its invariant measure is the SNS.
+This is a toy model for a thermodynamic system with external reservoirs.
+The Markov process obtained with this procedure is typically non-reversible when the reservoirs have different parameters and its invariant measure is the SNS.
 Due to the non reversibility, such measure is typically difficult to be computed and has long range correlations \cite{MFT,Derr}.

-For a few one dimensional solvable models it is possible to get a complete description of the fluctuations of the SNS by an exact computation of the density large deviations rate functional.
-This is obtained either by using combinatorial representation of the invariant measure \cite{Derr} or by a variational dynamic approach \cite{MFT}.
-Among the solvable models there are the symmetric exclusion process (SEP) and the Kipnis-Marchioro-Presutti (KMP) model \cite{KMP,BGL}.
-The solvability is related to a direct mapping between non-equilibrium and equilibrium \cite{TKL,FGK2}.
+From a {\it macroscopic} point of view, for a few one dimensional solvable models it is possible to get a description of the fluctuations of the SNS by an exact computation of the density large deviations rate functional.
+This is obtained either by using combinatorial representation of the invariant measure \cite{Derr} or by the variational dynamic approach of Macroscopic Fluctuation Theory (MFT) \cite{MFT}.
+Among the solvable models there are the symmetric exclusion process (SEP) and the Kipnis-Marchioro-Presutti (KMP) model \cite{KMP,BGL} and more generally all the models having a constant diffusion and a quadratic mobility in the hydrodynamic scaling limit.
 Due to the presence of long range correlations, the rate functionals are non-local and can be written in terms of the maximization (for SEP) or minimization (for KMP) of an auxiliary function.
 A problem of interest is the interpretation of the auxiliary function.
 In the case of the KMP model it has been conjectured in \cite{BDGJL-int} that the auxiliary function can be interpreted as a hidden temperature and the minimization as a contraction principle.
 This conjecture is solved in \cite{DFG} where a joint energy-temperature dynamics has been constructed; as a consequence the invariant measure of the boundary driven case is written as a convex combination of inhomogeneous product of exponential distributions whose mean values are distributed according to the invariant measure of an auxiliary opinion model.